ghostFaceKillah/mini-self-driving-car/README.md

 - [ ] how to make breadboard host for L293 chip more resistant:
     - [ ] perhaps figure out how to make your own PCB?
 - [x] figure out how to power the whole car
-- [ ] figure out how to stream video over wifi from raspi to gpu computer FAST
+- [X] figure out how to stream video over wifi from raspi to gpu computer FAST
     - [ ] In case of trouble, check how soft for drones is made.
 Do these guys push live preview of video so fast over cell phone internet?
-    - [ ] Figure out the picture reading part
+    - [X] Figure out the picture reading part
-        - [ ] [RPI Camera web interface](http://elinux.org/RPi-Cam-Web-Interface) have reasonable speed to a browser.
+        - [X] [RPI Camera web interface](http://elinux.org/RPi-Cam-Web-Interface) have reasonable speed to a browser.
              Check how they read data from raspi camera?
-        - [ ] Check what picamera module is actually doing under the hood
+        - [X] Check what picamera module is actually doing under the hood
      - [ ] Figure out the sending part
         - [ ] read about socketio and eventlet (as used in [here](https://github.com/ghostFaceKillah/behavioral-cloning-self-driving-car/blob/master/drive.py)
         - [ ] read about vanilla py socket module
         - [ ] read about zmq in py
+        - [ ] read about io package in python as used [here](https://picamera.readthedocs.io/en/release-1.13/recipes2.html#rapid-capture-and-streaming)
      - [ ] Figure out the displaying part
         - [ ] pygame?